 To help you find the right amount of insurance at an affordable price, the This Old House Reviews Team created this guide.
 Keep reading our review to learn how to get the best homeowners insurance in Florida.

-Allstate is the only provider in this review that provides 24/7 customer service.
-While State Farm and Liberty Mutual have a claims center that’s open 24/7, Allstate has 24/7 departments for sales, billing, claims, and policy questions.
+Allstate is our top pick for Florida homeowners insurance due to its reputation, extensive coverage options, and customer experience.
+It is the only provider in this review that provides 24/7 customer service.
+While State Farm and Liberty Mutual have a claims center that’s open around the clock, Allstate has 24/7 departments for sales, billing, claims, and policy questions as well.

 ✓ Offers more endorsements than State Farm and Liberty Mutual

 ✓ Has endorsements for valuable items, like musical instruments and sports equipment

 ✘ Provided the most expensive quote out of the providers in this review